The Short Version

 - Publish notice to creditors

-- File inventory (90 days)
+- Prepare inventory (within 90 days)

 9. Do You Need a Bond?